PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

 .. highlight:: bash

-The initial steps are an overview to clone the repo and activate a python virtual environment.
+The initial step is to clone the repo to a local machine.

+    $ git clone |repourlssh|   [this is for ssh authentication]

+or

-    $ git clone |cloneurl|
+    $ git clone |repourl|   [this is for https access]

+After the repo is cloned locally, the following steps are used to setup and activate the python virtual environment.

 ::